open-tale/open-tale.github.io/_docs/05-skills.md

 #### Magical Bolt

-* The maximum range is equal to 5 + Magicy, in meters.
+* The maximum range is equal to 5 + Magicy, in du.

 * If the SP is higher than the target's Defense, the difference between them represents the damage done.

 #### Magical Bomb

-* The maximum range is equal to Magicy, in meters.
+* The maximum range is equal to Magicy, in du.

 * The explosion hits a target and all characters around it, so **beware of friendly fire**.